pdromnt/tou_decomp/README.md

 # Decompilation of Tunnels of Underworld

-DISCLAIMER: This is project is heavily incomplete and doesn't function nearly as well as it should.
-The original sourcecode I'm assuming was lost, so I'm attempting an effort to bring this game back to life, first by decompiling it and then by updating it so it works properly in current day Windows versions.
+DISCLAIMER: This is project is heavily incomplete and doesn't function at all yet.
+The original source code I'm assuming was lost, so I'm attempting an effort to bring this game back to life, first by decompiling it and then by updating it so it works properly in current day Windows versions.

 Tunnels of Underworlds (or TOU for short) is an original creation by [hannukp](https://github.com/hannukp) and I don't claim any ownership over it.
 I'm simply a fan who wants to preserve his game.